estine/estine/README.md

 ## 🚀 About Me
 I'm a Media Artist, Software Engineer and Educator.
 I'm passionate about computer sound, spatial audio, and biologically informed software design (including ML/AI).

-I'm currently working at [Meta Reality Labs](https://tech.facebook.com/reality-labs/) as a Software Engineer IV, building audio experiences.
-Prior to that, I was a Professor of Computer Music & Digital Arts at Oberlin Conservatory.
+I'm currently an Assistant Professor of Computer Music & Digital Arts at Oberlin Conservatory.
+Prior to that, I worked at [Meta Reality Labs](https://tech.facebook.com/reality-labs/) as a Software Engineer IV, building audio experiences in Research Audio.
 More information about me, including resume and CV, may be found [here](http://www.elistine.com/about).

 When I'm not making music or coding, I enjoy exercising, tea, [learning about different electronic musics](https://www.elistine.com/production), and [reading](https://www.goodreads.com/elistine).